department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-design-system-dev-implementation.md

 **Collab with Design**
 - [ ] Set up a meeting to collaborate with the designer who made the updates in the design system.
 - [ ] Add the designer who made the updates in the design system as a reviewer on the pull request.
-- [ ] Tag the the designer who made the updates in the design system in a Slack message in the #sitewide-cms-platform channel letting them know that the pull request is ready for their review.
+- [ ] Tag the designer who made the updates in the design system in a Slack message in the #sitewide-cms-platform channel letting them know that the pull request is ready for their review.

-**Create Follow Up Tickets**
-- [ ] Create a github ticket using (this template) to update the [CMS Design System Documentation in Confluence](https://va-gov.atlassian.net/wiki/spaces/VAGOV/pages/1712324609/CMS+Design+System) and link to it as a comment in this ticket.
-- [ ] Create a github ticket using (this template) for a developer to update the [CMS Storybook](https://storybook-stdirdt4jxl4xlaze1syc4vdz1pb9gvr.ci.cms.va.gov/?path=/story/introduction--page) and link to it as a comment in this ticket.